iSatishYadav/jekyll-now/_posts/2017-05-28-How turn any .NET app into an ADFS Claim Aware App using OWIN.md

 ---
 layout:post
 ---
-10 Google Photos feature you don't know (probably) /google-photos-hidden-features/
+title: Google Photos feature you don't know (probably)
+permalink: /google-photos-hidden-features/
+---

 How turn any .NET app into an ADFS Claim Aware App using OWIN
 ===
 Hi, in this post we'll see how you can convert any of existing .NET web app into